calaldees/blog/optimisations.md

     * Lucky people (somewhat) make their own luck
         * [How to Increase Your Luck Surface Area](https://www.codusoperandi.com/posts/increasing-your-luck-surface-area)
             * Share and talk about your expertise - create a network - make people aware of you
+* Communication
+    * ReFraming (Superpower): You can say the same thing - but the framing radically alters how it's received.
+        * That's stupid -> That is unwise
+        * You're dumb -> you have misunderstood
+        * Stop being a pussy -> have fortitude
+        * Consider your audience and self-edit/frame maturely and correctly when needed
+        * You can reframe almost anything
 * Attitudes and Ethos
     * A mood is contagious.
 You can sculpt this with skill and strength.
         * This is particularly important for children